Are there age restrictions for Tai Chi?

 Progression depends upon the student, but is beneficial to keep learning different aspects of your practice.
 Focus in placed on foundations in the Yang style, then moving on to Tai Chi sword, 48 Style and Chen, however, only when the student is ready.
 Patience is a main component to learning mind/body balance.

 There are numerous styles of Tai Chi, and each has it's own "flavor" and techniques.
-Our school focuses first on the Yang style, the most popular style worldwide, as the foundations of Tai Chi can more easily be taught to all ages and abilities.
+Our classes focus first on the Yang style, the most popular style worldwide, as the foundations of Tai Chi can more easily be taught to all ages and abilities.
 We start with the 8 Move and 24 Move Yang Style.
 There is a progression to develop your body and mind in order to learn other forms and styles and deepen your understanding:

 Tai Chi is a self-paced moving meditation with three levels (also called the three energies of Chinese Medicine).